erhant/moonmath/README.md

     🌑 Moon Math 🌕
   </h1>
   <p align="center">
-    <i>Exercises & codes from the "MoonMath Manual to zkSNARKs" by Least Authority.</i>
+    <i>Exercises & codes from the "<a href="https://leastauthority.com/community-matters/moonmath-manual/">MoonMath Manual to zkSNARKs</a>" by Least Authority.</i>
   </p>
 </p>